pixarninja/contour_construction_algorithm/README.md

 TODO:

-My goal with this algorithm is to be able to reconstruct a planar shape given only its vertices.
+My goal with this algorithm is to be able to reconstruct a planar, convex shape given only its vertices.
 I have achieved this goal, as proven by the various test cases (which are set as flags) for the program.
 The next step is to write a MEL or C++ script as a plugin for